 Experience a sensory overload by viewing, touching, appreciating and possibly owning an extraordinary art piece, lovingly created by some of our most acclaimed local artists, some of whom have contributed to the Somers Arts Fair for many years, and other inspirational new artists who have joined us for the first time this year.

-This year's totem poles include:
+Last year's totem poles included:

 Mixed media - bitumen membrane, aluminium pigment, gel medium and Cypress